scheduleonce/developer-center/docs/Webhooks/webhook-data-payload.md

 The nested data object contains all of the booking information related to the booking lifecycle event that triggered the payload, including the following:

 * A booking object with a tracking ID
-* The booking subject, duration, status, creation time, start time, location, and Customer time zone
+* The booking subject, duration, status, creation time, start time, location, and guest time zone
 * Information about related cancellations or rescheduled bookings, when relevant
-* Customer data submitted in the Booking form, including name, phone, email, company, time zone, as well as Customer guests, note, and custom fields when relevant
+* Guest data submitted in the booking form, including name, phone, email, company, time zone, as well as additional guests, note, and custom fields when relevant
-* Booking page, Master page, and Event type data
+* Booking page, master page, and event type data

-## Sample Webhook payload
+## Sample webhook payload

-Below is a sample Webhook payload, containing example data from a scheduled booking.
-[Learn more about the data structure of the Webhook payload](https://developers.oncehub.com/reference/events)
+Below is a sample webhook payload, containing example data from a scheduled booking.
+[Learn more about the data structure of the webhook payload](https://developers.oncehub.com/reference/events)

 ```json
 {